rishab-sharma/chatbot_tensor/README.md

 Overview
 ============
-This is the full code for  Amazing Tensorflow Chatbot  model to train a chatbot on a AIML open-source dataset.
+This is the full code for  Amazing Tensorflow and AIML Chatbot  model to train a chatbot on a AIML open-source dataset.
 The bot holds a fun conversation and its just been trained for sometime.